Countries brace for weak finale at Lima climate talks

 There are four key contentious items: the broad scope of next year’s pledges, their level of detail, a formal process to assess the pledges in the second half of next year, and a process for increasing ambition before 2020.

-The main remaining fights will include how far developed countries agree formally to mobilize more climate finance before and after 2020.
+The main remaining fights will include how far developed countries agree formally to mobilise more climate finance before and after 2020.

 When it comes to assessing national contributions, the options in the draft text range from merely publishing them on a U.N. website, to a formal dialogue to compare them.
 The latter is seen as important because it would force countries to be more serious about their pledges in the first place, because they would then have to defend them.